-FOR 2022 HIGHLIGHTS
+FOR 2023 FIRST QUARTER HIGHLIGHTS

-- AUM of \$42.5 million as of December 31, 2022, compared with \$14.6 million on December 31, 2021 year-over-year growth of 192%. - In September 2022, EquityLine MIC applied for and was approved for an additional \$30 million through our Special Purpose Vehicle ("SPV") with a Canadian Schedule 1 bank.
-Funding for the expanded facility commenced in Q4 2022. - EquityLine MIC distributed \$1,634,247 in 2022 compared to \$1,236,960 in 2021 in dividends and interest to investors.
+- AUM of \$41.0 million as of March 31, 2023, compared with \$17.6 million on March 31, 2022 year-over-year growth of 132%. - EquityLine MIC distributed \$168,708 in the first quarter of 2023 compared to \$150,916 in the first quarter of 2022 in dividends to investors.

-The many sources of economic challenges have made the capital markets more cautious but EquityLine MIC's adherence to its comprehensive and stringent underlying process applied to each mortgage application and investment mitigates the risks to our shareholders.
+The many sources of economic challenges over the past year have made the capital markets more cautious, but EquityLine MIC's adherence to its comprehensive and stringent underlying process applied to each mortgage application and investment mitigates the risks to our shareholders.
 Additionally, we have increased lending rates accordingly and moved from a fixed rate lending policy to a variable one.